FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

     - `enabled` - (Optional) Whether or not the SAML IdP for this Application is enabled or not.
     - `issuer` - (Required) The issuer that identifies the service provider and allows FusionAuth to load the correct Application and SAML configuration.
 If you don’t know the issuer, you can often times put in anything here and FusionAuth will display an error message with the issuer from the service provider when you test the SAML login.
     - `key_id` - (Optional) The id of the Key used to sign the SAML response.
 If you do not specify this property, FusionAuth will create a new key and associate it with this Application.
+    - `logout` - (Optional)
+        * `behavior` - (Optional) This configuration is functionally equivalent to the Logout Behavior found in the OAuth2 configuration.
+        * `default_verification_key_id` - (Optional) The unique Id of the Key used to verify the signature if the public key cannot be determined by the KeyInfo element when using POST bindings, or the key used to verify the signature when using HTTP Redirect bindings.
+        * `key_id` - (Optional) The unique Id of the Key used to sign the SAML Logout response.
+        * `require_signed_requests` - (Optional) Set this parameter equal to true to require the SAML v2 Service Provider to sign the Logout request.
+When this value is true all Logout requests missing a signature will be rejected.
+        * `single_logout` - (Optiona)
+            - `enabled` - (Optional) Whether or not SAML Single Logout for this SAML IdP is enabled.
+            - `key_id` - (Optional) The unique Id of the Key used to sign the SAML Single Logout response.
+            - `url` - (Optional) The URL at which you want to receive the LogoutRequest from FusionAuth.
+            - `xml_signature_canonicalization_method` - (Optional) The XML signature canonicalization method used when digesting and signing the SAML Single Logout response.
+Unfortunately, many service providers do not correctly implement the XML signature specifications and force a specific canonicalization method.
+This setting allows you to change the canonicalization method to match the service provider.
+Often, service providers don’t even document their required method.
+You might need to contact enterprise support at the service provider to figure out what method they use.
+        * `xml_signature_canonicalization_method` - (Optional) The XML signature canonicalization method used when digesting and signing the SAML Logout response.
+Unfortunately, many service providers do not correctly implement the XML signature specifications and force a specific canonicalization method.
+This setting allows you to change the canonicalization method to match the service provider.
+Often, service providers don’t even document their required method.
+You might need to contact enterprise support at the service provider to figure out what method they use.
     - `logout_url` - (Optional) The URL that the browser is taken to after the user logs out of the SAML service provider.
 Often service providers need this URL in order to correctly hook up single-logout.
 Note that FusionAuth does not support the SAML single-logout profile because most service providers to not support it properly.
     - `required_signed_requests` - (Optional) If set to true, will force verification through the key store.
     - `xml_signature_canonicalization_method` - (Optional) The XML signature canonicalization method used when digesting and signing the SAML response.
 Unfortunately, many service providers do not correctly implement the XML signature specifications and force a specific canonicalization method.
 This setting allows you to change the canonicalization method to match the service provider.
 Often, service providers don’t even document their required method.
 You might need to contact enterprise support at the service provider to figure out what method they use.
     - `xml_signature_location` - (Optional) The location to place the XML signature when signing a successful SAML response.
+* `theme_id` - (Optional) The unique Id of the theme to be used to style the login page and other end user templates.
 * `verification_email_template_id` - (Optional) The Id of the Email Template that is used to send the Registration Verification emails to users.
 If the verifyRegistration field is true this field is required.
 * `verify_registration` - (Optional) Whether or not registrations to this Application may be verified.
 When this is set to true the verificationEmailTemplateId parameter is also required.
 * `webhook_ids` - (Optional) An array of Webhook Ids.
 For Webhooks that are not already configured for All Applications, specifying an Id on this request will indicate the associated Webhook should handle events for this application.